magento/devdocs/src/cloud/docker/docker-manage-database.md

 ## Connect to the database

- {: .bs-callout-note }
- If you work with the split database architecture, then all actions are true for split databases too.
-Only identifiers will change for command related with split databases

-There are two ways to connect to the database.
+You can connect to the database through the Docker container or through the database port.
 Before you begin, locate the database credentials in the `database` section of the `.docker/config.php` file.
 The examples use the following default credentials:

 > Filename: `.docker/config.php`